travis-ci/docs-travis-ci-com/user/imports.md

 {: data-file=".travis.yml"}

 By default, configurations imported from the same repository, fetch the commit you’re currently building.
 This is intended to help while you are  creating and testing the shared configurations.

+## Builds trigged by the application

+When triggering a build through the Travis API or the web UI, the order of ascending precedence is:

+- Config from the API build request payload, if given
+- Config from `.travis.yml`
+- Imported configs from the API build request payload, if given, in the order listed
+- Imported configs from `.travis.yml`, in the order as listed